darron/ff/README.md

 - [x] e.Use(middleware.RequestID())
 - [x] Super hacky: Be able to see different types of Records: firearms only, mass shooting only, OIC firearms only, licensed mass shootings
 - [x] Add totals to group pages?
+- [ ] Add tests for Group pages - get test coverage back to +80%
 - [ ] Do I need to add some contexts to track requests?
 - [ ] Add /healthz which tests for health of DB
 - [ ] Make it actually be organized.